azeemba/lpaid/README.md

 `node cli.js --help` will tell you what commands you have available.

-Normally you will only want to do:
+Normally you will only need to do:

  - `node cli.js fetch`: this will retrieve transactions for the past 30 days for all your accounts.